mumudevx/design-patterns-via-csharp/README.md

 - Async/Await is used when you need to keep the application responsive during long-running operations.
 - Async/Await is used when you want to simplify complex callback-based code, making it easier to read, write, and maintain.

+## Actor Model

+- Actor Model is a concurrency design pattern that treats "actors" as the fundamental units of computation, encapsulating state and behavior.
+- Actor Model is used when you need to build highly scalable, distributed, or parallel systems where components work independently and communicate asynchronously.
+- Actor Model is used when you want to manage concurrency without shared state, avoiding common issues like race conditions and deadlocks.
+- Actor Model is used when you need to model complex workflows or systems where tasks are processed by independent units that interact only through message-passing.